gainullin81/gainullin81/README.md

 🚀 **Full-Stack Developer | JavaScript | React | Java**

-I'm Aleksander Gainullin, a passionate **web and mobile developer** with a background in **system design, JavaScript, and React development**.
+I'm Aleksandr Gainullin, a passionate **web and mobile developer** with a background in **system design, JavaScript, and React development**.
 I love solving complex problems and building efficient, scalable applications.

 ---